Scroll to content

 Montacute School : Attendance Management Protocol

-All children, regardless of their circumstances, are entitled to an efficient, full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
+The law entitles every child of compulsory school age to an efficient, full time education suitable to their age, aptitude and any special educational needs they may have.

 If pupils are to reach their full potential they need to take full advantage of the educational opportunities available to them.
 Regular, uninterrupted school attendance is a key factor in helping pupils reach their potential.
 Every effort should always be made to avoid disruption to a pupil’s education.